 Colmer’s Hill, near Bridport, is one of the most iconic sights in Dorset.
 This conical, tree-topped hill doesn’t have much woodland, so it’s not a place you’d expect to see bluebells.
-But during spring, the unwooded slopes are carpeted in the soft lilac hues of these nodding wildflowers.
+But according to one local, the unwooded slopes have been known to be carpeted in the soft lilac hues of these nodding wildflowers.
 Check out this Colmer’s Hill walk from local blogger Clare for a great route!

 Coney’s Castle Hill Fort, near Bridport

 Coney’s Castle is another of Dorset’s Iron Age hill forts.
 During spring, the woodlands that cover the slopes are full of bluebells.
 But they also grow out in the open at the clearing known as Fishpond Bottom.
 Here, the carpet of purple and blue looks particularly impressive on a clear day beneath a blue sky.

 Abbott Street Copse might be the best place on the Estate to see bluebells, but you can spot these pretty spring flowers all over Kingston Lacy.
 For example, a carpet of bluebells and wild garlic grows in the dappled shade along the picturesque Lime Avenue.
 You may also spot them scattered throughout the gardens, and around the Iron Age hill fort at Badbury Rings.
 Head to this gorgeous Dorset stately home for springtime walks with wildflowers galore!

 Have I missed any of the best bluebell woods in Dorset?
 Share in the comments!